 Upon consummation of this offering, options to purchase 5,181,642 shares of our common stock that we granted to members of our management will be vested.
-Because these options have an average exercise price of \$10.45 below an assumed initial offering price of \$15.00 per share, we will record a non-cash charge against earnings of approximately \$18.7 million in the quarter in which this offering occurs.
+These options have an average exercise price \$12.45 below the initial public offering price of \$17.00 per share.
+As a result, we expect to record a non-cash charge against earnings of approximately \$18.7 million in the quarter in which this offering is consummated.
 In addition, upon consummation of this offering, we will take a charge against earnings of approximately \$5.2 million, net of income tax benefits, related to the write-off of unamortized discount on the senior subordinated notes and unamortized deferred financing costs resulting from the early extinguishment of our existing indebtedness, the termination of our existing interest rate swap agreements, and a prepayment premium resulting from the early extinguishment of the senior subordinated notes.